Gerald Koocher

 Gerald Paul Koocher (born March 13, 1947) is an American psychologist and past president of the American Psychological Association (APA).
 His interests include ethics, clinical child psychology and the study of scientific misconduct.
 He is Dean Emeritus Simmons University and also holds an academic appointment at Harvard Medical School.
 Koocher has over 350 publications including 18 books and has edited three scholarly journals including Ethics & Behavior which he founded.
-The APA's Hoffman Report implicated Koocher for his role in creating memos to justify sexual, physical and emotional abuse of prisoners.
+The APA’s Hoffman Report discussed Koocher’s involvement in drafting memoranda related to policies on psychologist participation in national-security interrogations.
+Koocher has disputed interpretations that he supported abusive practices, stating that he has consistently opposed psychologists’ involvement in torture and pointing to his publications on professional ethics.
+He issued a six-page joint-rebuttal, criticizing the ‘unfounded conclusions’ of the report.

 Biography

 Career

 Gerald Koocher earned an undergraduate degree in psychology from Boston University in 1968.
 He completed a master's degree (1970) and Ph.D.
 (1972) in clinical psychology from the University of Missouri.
 He worked full-time at Boston's Children's Hospital from 1971 to 2001, ultimately serving as chief of psychology.
 While at Boston Children's, he was an associate professor at Harvard Medical School.
 In June 2001 he became a professor and dean of the School of Nursing and Health Sciences at Simmons College in Boston.
 He later served as associate provost at Simmons, while continuing part-time service at Boston Children's Hospital and Harvard Medical School.
 He began serving as dean of the College of Science and Health at DePaul University on July 1, 2013.
 In September, 2018 he began serving as Provost and Senior Vice President for Academic Affairs at Quincy College.
 In August, 2022 he accepted a position as Program Director of the clinical and school psychology graduate programs at the for-profit online Capella University.

 Koocher is a fellow of the American Association for the Advancement of Science and was elected a fellow of thirteen APA divisions.
 He is the first person to be awarded five specialty diplomas from the American Board of Professional Psychology.
 In 2006 he became president of the APA.
 He had previously served on the APA's board of directors as Treasurer of APA for ten years.
 Koocher is the founder of the journal Ethics & Behavior and served as editor for 26 years.
 He is a past editor of the Journal of Pediatric Psychology and The Clinical Psychologist.